It's official — it is becoming less necessary for firms to keep all employees under the same roof.

 Yes, every country has a bustling IT industry, but that's quite different from having an outsourcing industry.

-At sophilabs, we recruit top talent from all over Latin America, and our LATAM headquarters are located in Uruguay, a country surprisingly adept at all things software, in fact, this little country is the #1 software exporter per capita in Latin America (LATAM), with more than 700 IT companies.
+At sophilabs, we recruit top talent from all over Latin America.
+Our Latin America headquarters is located in Uruguay, the #1 software exporter per capita in LATAM, with more than 700 IT companies.

 When working with a contractor that operates from a neighboring country, confidentiality can be an issue.
 Not every outsourcing company can successfully keep a 'Chinese Wall,' so information gleaned from your processes can leak to another company working with the same provider.